spilth/notes.old/views/about.md

 	$ gem install sinatra

-## Markdown
+## Markdown Support

 > Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

-For converting Markdown to HTML in Ruby we'll be using [rdiscount](https://github.com/rtomayko/rdiscount):
+For converting Markdown to HTML in Ruby we'll be using the [rdiscount Gem](https://github.com/rtomayko/rdiscount):

-	gem install rdiscount
+	$ gem install rdiscount

 ## Create a Sinatra Project

 	$ mkdir notes
 	$ cd notes
-	$ mate notes.rb

-Use the follwing as the contents of `notes.rb`:
+Create the file `notes.rb` and use the following as the contents:

 	require 'sinatra'
 	require 'rdiscount'